-A student studying any Stage 6 Life Skills course will have completed Life Skills courses in Years 7-10.
+A student studying any Stage 6 Life Skills course will usually have completed Life Skills courses in Years 7-10.

-Applicants for Stage 6 Life Skills will be assessed on an individual basis in negotiation with the Head Teacher Teaching and Learning (Learning and Support), Head Teacher Secondary Studies and Head Teacher Welfare (Years 11-12).
+Applicants for Stage 6 Life Skills will be assessed on an individual basis in discussion with the Head Teacher Secondary Studies (Years 7-9 with Life Skills) and the Learning and Support Team.